Aromatherapy

 Using aromatherapy for healing

-The science behind your nose
+The science behind our nose

 Our senses are complex and play a role in supporting emotional and physical healing.